-In 2023, littletinySPACE2 sees the same 8 artists head off on four different R&D projects, inspired by the adventures of their 2022 group project, curated and mentored by Anna along with Hanna and Suzanne.
+In 2023, littletinySPACE2 sees the same 8 artists head off on five different R&D projects in Belfast, Sligo, Galway, Co Cork and Dublin, inspired by the adventures of their 2022 group project, curated and mentored by Anna along with Hanna and Suzanne.

 Miriam Needham – an actor, writer, and theatre-maker based in the west of Ireland.
 She is currently Artist-in-Residence at the Hawk’s Well Theatre and an associate artist with Super Paua.

 James Riordan (he/him) – a writer and theatre maker from Galway and artistic director of Brú Theatre.
 He collaborates widely to create multi-disciplinary performance using mask, VR, dance, new writing and song in his work.

 Shannon Yee – an award-winning writer & creative producer.
 Her perspectives as an immigrant, biracial ethnic minority, queer artist-mother with a disability living in NI are deeply embedded in her work.

 Vicky Langan – a Cork-based multidisciplinary artist whose practice operates across several often overlapping fields, chiefly sound, performance and film.